ArchanaRaghu512/ISQA-8086-Team-1-/Deliverables/DataCleaningDocumentation/DataCleaningDocumentation.md

 ### Dataset Name: Attendance Rate Sheet & Dropout Rate

 **Step 1:** Select the Type ST using the data filter option available in excel as mentioned earlier.

 **Step 2:** The next criteria is the year.
-We selected the year that is common in both the sheet i.e. from 2010 -2016.
+We selected the year that is common in both the sheet i.e.from 2010 -2016.

 **Step 3:** The similar way we had filtered the type “DI” which is district, the year and had copied the filtered data to the new spreadsheet.

 **Step 4:** Merge the fields filtered from both the sheets into the new sheet.

 **Step 5:** And then added the unique columns attendance rate and dropout rate into it.

 ### Meta Data